Loto-Québec

 Loto-Québec is a crown corporation in the Canadian province of Quebec.
-Established in 1969, it is responsible for overseeing lottery and gaming in the province.
+Established in 1969, it oversees lottery and gaming in the province.

 The corporation operates lottery games such as draw games and scratch cards, casinos and gaming halls, bingo parlors, video lottery, and online gambling via its Espacejeux service.
-It is a member of the Interprovincial Lottery Corporation, and administers national games within the province.
+It is a member of the Interprovincial Lottery Corporation and administers national games within the province.

 Organization

 Loto-Québec's activities are managed by several subsidiaries: